-IP TAKE: GE's higher ed funding isn't as extensive as its K-12 commitments, but there are still a lot of postsecondary dollars to go around through its other programs.
+IP TAKE: GE prioritizes its K-12 commitments over its higher education funding, but there are still a lot of postsecondary dollars to go around through its other programs.
 Unfortunately, unsolicited proposals are "discouraged."

-PROFILE: The GE Foundation is dedicated to solving “some of the world’s most difficult problems,” and this includes U.S. education.
+PROFILE: The GE Foundation, the charitable branch of General Electric, is dedicated to solving “some of the world’s most difficult problems,” and including Education, Developing Health, and Disaster Relief.

-Much of GE's grantmaking happens through the Developing Futures in Education program, which is focused on K-12 support for seven major urban school districts.
+GE conducts much of its Education funding through the Developing Futures program, which supports K-12 education in seven major urban school districts.
 Through this program, the GE Foundation has dedicated resources and corporate expertise to train administrators and teachers across those school districts and to expand access to programs that prepare students for success after high school.
 According to GE, the Developing Futures Program has invested more than $225 million and thousands of hours to support student achievement and professional development for teachers in public schools across the U.S.

-Finally, postsecondary ed funding is available through GE’s matching gifts program, which matches employee contributions to qualifying schools dollar-for-dollar and boasts more than $1.2 billion in giving since it began in 1954.
+Finally, postsecondary education funding is available through GE’s matching gifts program, which matches employee contributions to qualifying schools dollar-for-dollar and boasts more than $1.2 billion in giving since it began in 1954.
 Organizations in more than 75 countries are eligible to receive funds through this program.
-In one recent year, matching gifts tended to be on the lower side - generally a few hundred dollars - but sometimes came in at upwards of $25,000 or $50,000.
+In one recent year, matching gifts tended to be more modest, but sometimes can range between $25,000 to $50,000.